top of page

 Amtrak's Luggage Policies

 Amtrak's luggage policies are generous but specific.
 Carry-on bags should not exceed 50 lbs each, and passengers are usually allowed two.
 Checked luggage policies vary by route, but on certain ones, you can check up to four bags, with the first two being free.
-If you're a musician or an avid cyclist, oversized items like bicycles or musical instruments might require special handling and fees.
+If you're a musician or an avid cyclist, over-sized items like bicycles or musical instruments might require special handling and fees.
 Always remember to label all bags with your name and contact information and be mindful of prohibited items.

 Travel Essentials: Beyond the Basics